-All results are given in Table~\ref{tab:dp-results}.
-We estimate $(\epsilon, \delta)$-DP by the moments accountant of \cite{abadi2016gaussianmoments} for every level of noise, number of clients $N$, clients sampling $q$, clients' deltas clipping $C$, and number of central training steps $T$.
-Using FL with DP on clients data, we can improve over the poor performing \textit{LS-100} seed model due to limited server data and their domain shift: WER is reduced from 61.2\% to 31.1\% with $\sigma=3\cdot 10^{-8}$ and (7.2, $10^{-9}$)-DP assuming the training effectiveness (WER) remains the same if we extrapolate to $\sim$70M clients with the cohort size of $\sim$200k.
-Lowering the DP noise $\sigma$ decreases model's WER; however, DP guarantees become impractical even if we scale the number of clients and cohort size.
+In Table~\ref{tab:dp-results}, we estimate $(\varepsilon, \delta)$-DP by the moments accountant of \citet{abadi2016gaussianmoments} for every level of noise, number of clients $K$, clients sampling $q$, clients' deltas clipping $C$, and number of central training steps $T$, where $\omega_k=\frac{1}{K}$.
+Using FL with DP, we can improve over the poor performing \textit{LS-100} seed model due to limited server data and their domain shift: WER is reduced from 61.2\% to 31.1\% with $\sigma_\mathrm{DP}=3\cdot 10^{-6}$ and (7.2, $10^{-9}$)-DP assuming the training effectiveness (WER) remains the same if, following~\citet{mcmahan2018learning}, we extrapolate to $\sim$70M clients with the cohort size of $\sim$200k\footnote{ \citep{ApplePFLPhotos150kCohort,xu-etal-2023-federated} showed it is realistic to (i) have millions of users to participate in FL and (ii) use a large cohort size of 150k in FL deployments.}.
+Lowering the DP noise $\sigma_{_\mathrm{DP}}$ decreases model's WER, but DP guarantees become impractical even if we scale $K$ and $S$.

 In Figure~\ref{fig:dp-norms}, we analyse the clients' deltas by computing model's per-layer deltas norm.
 We highlight that the norms are imbalanced across different transformer layers and also across different types of parameters: (i)~first transformer layers have a larger deltas norm magnitude; and (ii)~delta norms for attention parameters are an order of magnitude lower than those for LayerNorms.
-This explains why FL performed the best with LAMB and LARS central optimizers, which adapt LR per layer.
+This observed imbalance motivates the application of per-layer intervention, as formally discussed in Section~\ref{sec:theoretical-analysis}.